bvdmitri/FixedArguments.jl/README.md

 - [`ChainedFixes.jl`](https://github.com/Tokazama/ChainedFixes.jl)
 - [`AccessorsExtra.jl`](https://github.com/JuliaObjects/Accessors.jl)

 The key distinction of this package is its simplicity and lightweight design.
-Its single purpose is to generate __a function with fixed values__ for specific arguments, incurring __no additional computational overhead__.
+Its single purpose is to generate __a function with fixed values__ for specific arguments __programmatically__, incurring __no additional computational overhead__.
 Notably, it is not using macro-based sugar-syntax in favor of an ultra-minimalistic API.
 Additionally, the package offers the ability to modify fixed values using a custom transform function.

 ## Simple example